Aluminum Wiring Vs. Copper

 Replacement and Mitigation Methods

-- Replacement consists of installing the copper pigtails (Solid copper conductors per St. Louis County) and AlumiConn connectors at every device (light switch, receptacle, light fixture, etc…) and connecting the AlumniConn properly to the aluminum wiring.
+Copper Pigtails and AlumiConn: Replacement consists of installing the copper pigtails (solid copper conductors per St. Louis County) and AlumiConn connectors at every device (light switch, receptacle, light fixture, etc.) and connecting the AlumniConn properly to the aluminum wiring.

-What is an AlumiConn
+What is AlumiConn?

 AlumiConn & “Purple” Wire Nuts are the only two connectors UL (Underwriters Laboratories) approved and National Electric Code approved to connect with aluminum wiring.